unsolved-murders.co.uk

 Her post-mortem examination found she died from inhalation of blood and crush injuries to her face and neck.

-It was thought that she had been attacked sometime before between 4pm and 6pm on the Saturday and the police appealed for any witnesses who might have seen a heavily bloodstained killer in the area between 8pm on the Saturday and 1am on the Sunday.
+It was thought that she had been attacked sometime between 4pm and 6pm on the Saturday and the police appealed for any witnesses who might have seen a heavily bloodstained killer in the area between 8pm on the Saturday and 1am on the Sunday to come forward.

 A detective said that one side of Clara Kirton's face was almost gouged out by the bottle which had broken in the attack.
 The bottle had been a John Courage Strong Bitter bottle which was only available to buy at public houses and it was believed that her killer had brought it to the flat with him.
 The detective added: